 Electrical and Utility Risks

-- HVAC system issues – Termites may infest air ducts, affecting heating and cooling efficiency.
+- HVAC system problems, affecting your heating and cooling efficiency.

-These risks pose not only financial burdens but also serious safety concerns for those living or working in termite-infested buildings.
+These risks are not just financial but also pose safety concerns for those living or working in termite-infested buildings.

 How to Detect a Termite Infestation